tkhq/passkeyapp/README.md

 ### This app cannot be installed because its integrity could not be verified

 If you're trying to installed a `.ipa` file on a device without signing it with a provisioning profile linked to this device, that's the message you get.
 Make sure you select the right profile when building (this also happened to me if I do not select a profile at all: `eas build --platform ios --local` produces a by-default unsigned `.ipa` file!)

+### My apple-app-site-association-file (AASA file) isn't updated?
+What is the app actually loading?

+This is so frustrating.
+AASA files aren't loaded directly by apps, they're loaded from a special-purpose Apple CDN which caches these files.

+Supposedly it's refreshed on install, but I have seen evidence to the contrary in my testing.
+Solutions:
+* use `mode=developer` ([docs](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_developer_associated-domains)): this lets you bypass SSL restrictions and use a self-signed cert.
+But you might as well use ngrok, it'll provide a valid cert.
+Developer mode also causes fetching to go straight from app to server instead of using the Apple CDN.
+This might work for you!
+* check `curl -v https://app-site-association.cdn-apple.com/a/v1/<your-domain>` to see what your app is "seeing".
+This is useful if you're trying to debug production-like setups where developer mode isn't an option

+Another tool that can be useful: https://branch.io/resources/aasa-validator.
+It's a validator for AASA files.
+You do not need "applinks" if all you're doing in passkeys so don't trust 100% of the things it says.
+But it's useful to rule out basic issues like invalid JSON or MIME type.
+[This article](https://towardsdev.com/swift-associated-domains-universal-links-aasa-webcredentials-c66900df7b7e) is how I found this tool.